Tag: #life-writing #mentoring #life stories #narrative healing

 by

 Can you remember when you first thought, “I want to write my story”?
-What was the motivating factor that led… You must be logged in to view this content.
+What was the motivating factor that led to this thought?
+Or did a close friend or family member convince you that writing your memoir must go on your list of things to do?
+A memoir can take...

 Look, listen and write – there are stories in everyday life